Parameterized Complexity of Geodetic Set: Preliminaries

-A set~$F \subseteq E(G)$ is a \emph{feedback edge set} if~$G \setminus F$ is a forest.
-The \emph{feedback edge number}~$\fen(G)$ is the cardinality of a smallest such set.
-Analogously, a set~$V' \subseteq V(G)$ is a \emph{feedback vertex set} if~$G - V'$ is a forest.
-The \emph{feedback vertex number}~$\fvn(G)$ is the cardinality of a smallest such set.
-For a graph~$G$, a \emph{tree decomposition} is a pair~$(T, B)$, where~$T$ is a tree and~$B \colon V(T) \to 2^{V(G)}$ such that \begin{inparaenum}[(i)] \item $\bigcup_{x \in V(T)} B(x) = V(G)$, \item for each edge~$uv \in E(G)$ there exists~$x \in V(T)$ with~$u, v \in B(x)$, and \item for each~$v \in V(G)$ the set of nodes~$x \in V(T)$ with $v \in B(x)$ forms a connected subtree in~$T$. \end{inparaenum} The \emph{width} of~$(T, B)$ is~$\max_{x \in V(T)}(|B(x)| - 1)$.
-The \emph{tree-width}~$\tw(G)$ of~$G$ is the minimum width of all tree decompositions of~$G$.
-The \emph{path-width}~$\pw(G)$ of~$G$ is the minimum width of all tree decompositions~$(T, B)$ of~$G$ for which~$T$ is a path.
-The \emph{tree-depth} of a connected graph~$G$ is defined as follows.
+The \emph{tree-depth} of a connected graph~$G$ is defined as follows~\cite{NM12}.
 Let~$T$ be a rooted tree with vertex set~$V(G)$, such that if~$xy \in E(G)$, then~$x$ is either an ancestor or a descendant of~$y$ in~$T$.
 We say that~$G$ is \emph{embedded in~$T$}.
 The \emph{depth} of~$T$ is the number of vertices in a longest path in~$T$ from the root to a leaf.
 The \emph{tree-depth}~$\td(G)$ of~$G$ is the minimum~$t$ such that there is a rooted tree of depth~$t$ in which~$G$ is embedded.

+We next define the \emph{modular-width} of a graph~$G$~\cite{HP10}.
+A vertex set~$M \subseteq V(G)$ is a \emph{module} if for all~$u, v \in M$ it holds that~$N(v) \cap V(G) \setminus M = N(w) \cap V(G) \setminus M$.
+We call a module~$M$ \emph{trivial}, if~$|M| \le 1$ or~$M = V$, and we call it \emph{strong} if for every other module~$M'$ of~$G$ we have that~$M \cap M' = \emptyset$, or that one is a subset of the other.
+A graph that only admits trivial modules is called \emph{prime}.
+Every non-singleton graph can be uniquely partitioned into maximal strong modules~$\mathcal P = \{M_1, \dots, M_\ell\}$ with~$\ell \ge 2$.
+Recursively partitioning the graphs~$G[M_i]$ in this way until every module is a single vertex yields a \emph{modular decomposition} of~$G$.
+The modular-width is the largest number of trivial modules in a \emph{prime subgraph} $G[M_i]$ of the modular decomposition of~$G$.